aliyun/aicb/training/tutorial.md

 First, distinguish between the model training phases: the init phase and the train phase.
 Then, summarize the collective communications performed in each phase, including their corresponding message sizes, frequencies, and specific average latencies, maximum and minimum values, etc. This helps to pinpoint which type of collective communication operation in which message segment is causing anomalies, facilitating further investigation and troubleshooting.
 ![Scaling Graph](../images/tutorial_3.png)
 #### File outputs
-The file outputs include two different types of files: .csv file and .pkl file.
+The file outputs include two different types of files: .csv file.
 1. The CSV files are saved in:
 `results/comm_logs/megatron_gpt_13B_8n_log.csv`,And you can also see the execution time, the execution phase, as well as the algorithmic bandwidth (algbw) and bus bandwidth (busbw) belonging to different comm_group and different comm_type.It also includes the computation time for each part of the model and the computation phase it belongs to.

 ![Scaling Graph](../images/tutorial_4.png)

-2. The .pkl files are saved in:
-`results/mocked_workload/megatron_gpt_13B_8n_workload.pkl,results/comm_logs/megatron_gpt_13B_8n_log.pkl`
-Inaddition to the aforementioned details, a .pkl file is provided for detailed analysis of the results.
+Inaddition to the aforementioned details, a .csv file is provided for detailed analysis of the results.
 Here’s how to work with it:
-    1. Reading _workload.pkl Log:
+    1. Reading _workload.csv Log:
-      * You can read the _workload.pkl log file by invoking log_analyzer.log.Workload.load(filename).
+      * You can read the _workload.csv log file by invoking log_analyzer.log.Workload.load(filename).
       * This will return Workload and args.
         * args contains the parameters used for training input.
         * Workload consists of the generated intermediate results.
-    2. Reading _log.pkl Log:
+    2. Reading _log.csv Log:
-    * You can read the _log.pkl log file by invoking log_analyzer.log.Log.load(filename).
+    * You can read the _log.csv log file by invoking log_analyzer.log.Log.load(filename).
     * This will return a Log object, containing:
       * comm_logs: List[LogItem]: This is a list of all generated logs.
       * epoch_times: List[int]: This lists the time taken for each iteration.
 The first iteration typically represents initialization, which might show different communication behavior compared to subsequent iterations, potentially leading to differences in time.